khalid-naami/khalid-naami.github.io/blog/2026-04-24-options-vomma-convexity-of-vega.md

 description: "Understand Options Vomma as the convexity of Vega.
 Learn how to capitalize on accelerating implied volatility changes during market turbulence."
 authors: [khalid]
 tags: [Dashboard Options, options, trading, derivatives, vomma, vega, vol-of-vol]
-keywords: [options, trading, derivatives, vomma, vega, vol-of-vol, implied volatility, risk management]
+keywords: [Options Vomma Greek, Convexity of Vega, Volatility of volatility (Vol of Vol), Tail risk hedging, Options second-order Greeks, Advanced volatility strategies, options, trading, derivatives, vomma, vega, vol-of-vol, implied volatility, risk management]
 image: /img/vomma-v2.webp
 slug: options-vomma-convexity-of-vega
-schema_type: ScholarlyArticle
+schema_type: [ScholarlyArticle, SoftwareApplication, TechArticle]
 ---

 # Options Vomma: Understanding Vega Convexity

-Watching Vega is not enough when volatility begins to explode.
-Just as Delta has Gamma, Vega has **Vomma**—the measure of your volatility's own "convexity."
-If you are short Vomma during a volatility spike, your losses won't just increase; they will accelerate at a rate that can overwhelm even the best-capitalized desks.
+In a regime of exploding volatility, monitoring Vega in isolation is insufficient.
+Just as Delta is subject to the acceleration of [Gamma](/blog/the-power-of-gamma), Vega is governed by **Vomma**—the definitive measure of 'volatility convexity.'
+Maintaining a short Vomma profile during a volatility spike is a high-risk endeavor; losses do not merely accumulate—they accelerate at a velocity that can destabilize even the most robustly capitalized institutional desks.

 <!-- truncate -->